-OGE reviews the reports filed by Presidential and VP candidates, the President, Vice President, Presidential appointees in positions requiring Senate confirmation, certain White House appointees, certain appointees in the OVP and the most senior ethics official at each agency.
-OGE is responsible for reviewing the financial disclosure reports of individuals who declare their candidacy for the Office of the President of the United States.
-In fiscal year 2023, OGE reviewed 28 of these public financial disclosure reports for technical completeness and posted these reports to OGE's website.
-To assist these individuals, OGE created a new webpage with resources for candidates, such as an overview of the process and guides for completing a financial disclosure report.
+In fiscal year 2024, OGE reviewed 53 public financial disclosure reports of individuals who declared their candidacy for the Office of the President or Vice President of the United States for technical completeness and posted them to OGE's website.
+To assist these individuals, OGE created a webpage with resources for candidates, including an overview of the process and guides for completing a financial disclosure report.